tgsaman/GooglePhotos_to_ApplePhotos/README.md

 Double‑click the `launch_gui.command` file for the original Tkinter interface.
 It lets you choose the export folder and optional CSV destination.
 Make sure your photos aren’t open in other apps so Finder doesn’t lock them.

 ### SwiftUI
-For a macOS-native interface built with SwiftUI, run `launch_swift_gui.command`.
-The script sets up a Python virtual environment with `pyexiftool` and then opens `PhotoMetadataGUI.swift` in Xcode.
-The Swift version mirrors the Python GUI and invokes `photo_metadata_patch.py` behind the scenes using the venv's Python interpreter.
+For a macOS‑native interface built with SwiftUI, open `PhotoMetadataGUI.swift` in Xcode (macOS Sequoia or later) and run the app.
+The Swift version mirrors the Python GUI and invokes `photo_metadata_patch.py` behind the scenes.

 ## Testing
 Basic unit tests are located in the `tests` directory and can be run with: